ericminio/learning-smtp-sink/README.md

 # learning-smtp-sink

-TDD sometimes call for a fake smtp server
+TDD sometimes calls for a fake smtp server